BPCI-Robotics/notebook-24-25/notebook.md

 Allen was built on an all-iron drivetrain, based on the clawbot.
 It employed two motors to power the basic drive (motors directly to wheels, no gears).
 Later we had done some testing with using four motors on the drivetrain.

 ### Intake mechanism
+The intake system on Allen was a simple sprocket surrounded with chains that had flaps on them.
+This worked well enough and we weren't really sure how we could improve on this.

 ### Launcher mechanism